What is a Slot Supervisor?

 - Patrol assigned areas to ensure that players are following rules and that machines are functioning correctly.

-Slot Supervisor Skills
+Qualities of a Slot Supervisor

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.